-After the precious spiritual experience with Buddhist monks, my second day in Chiang Mai was devoted to cooking.
+After the precious spiritual experience with Buddhist monks, my second day in Chiang Mai was devoted to learning how to cook Thai food.

-So here I was, in my second day in Chiang Mai, signed up, excited and ready to cut, chop, sprinkle and spice things up.
+So here I was, in my second day in Chiang Mai, signed up for a cooking class, excited and ready to cut, chop, sprinkle and spice things up.

 I chose the different courses of my meal, appropriately replacing chicken with tofu, and finally coming up with “yellow curry paste & yellow curry with tofu”, “soup with veggies and tofu”, “stir-fried tofu with cashew nuts” and “banana in coconut milk” for dessert.
 That was going to be a busy afternoon.